mightytry/IServ-Api/README.md

 Api created for Iserv!

 ## Currently Supports
-* All requests to iserv with cookie and rememberme!
+* All requests to iserv with cookies and rememberme!
 * Callender plugin
   * Json data
   * Formated to string like: "Exam: <title> starts on <start>"